 Many studies consider only exposure concentrations and neglect the question of intake dose and the issue of varying respiration and energy expenditure by travel mode and condition (Type A).
 Similarly, some studies measure exposure concentrations and uptake doses or health biomarkers directly, but do not address the intermediate step of intake or respiration (Types J and K).
-Of the 19 studies in Table 3 that explicitly consider respiration, 16 use fixed values of $V{\rm E}$ for each travel mode or individual (Types B-E, G, H, and L).
-Type B studies (7 of the 19) apply an assumed $V{\rm E}$ for bicyclists based on other published research.
+Of the 19 studies in Table 3 that explicitly consider respiration, 16 use fixed values of V_E for each travel mode or individual (Types B-E, G, H, and L).
+Type B studies (7 of the 19) apply an assumed V_E for bicyclists based on other published research.
 Two studies (Types D and H) use bicycle ergometers in a laboratory to determine representative respiration values by mode.
-Of the eight studies that model respiration (Types C, F, G, L, and M), six use ergometers to develop individual subject functions to estimate on-road $V{\rm E}$ from field-measured heart rate (HR), one uses previously developed $V{\rm E}$ -HR functions with field-measured HR, and one estimates respiration from accelerometerbased MET values - see Section 4.1.
-Only two of these eight studies (Types F and M) estimate intake using variable ventilation rates by trip (Cole-Hunter et al., 2012) or at 2 min aggregations (Nyhan, McNabola, & Misstear, 2014).
+Of the 8 studies that model respiration (Types C, F, G, L, and M), 6 use ergometers to develop individual subject functions to estimate on-road V_E from field-measured HR, 1 uses previously-developed V_E -HR functions with field-measured HR, 1 estimates respiration from accelerometer-based MET values - see Section 4.1.
+Only 2 of these 8 studies (Types F and M) estimate intake using variable ventilation rates by trip (Cole-Hunter et al., 2012) or at 2-minute aggregations (Nyhan, McNabola, & Misstear, 2014).